JayO-1/system-design-101/README.md

 ##### Apache Cassandra

+* Uses LSM Tree + SSTables, making it write-optimised
-* 'cluster key' is used to determine which partition a datapoint is stored on i.e. how it is sharded.
-Partition information is shared throughout the cluster via the Gossip protocol to facilitate leaderless replication, however, there is no support for distributed transactions.
+* 'Cluster key' is used to determine which partition a datapoint is stored on i.e. how it is sharded.
+  * Partition information is shared throughout the cluster via the Gossip protocol to facilitate leaderless replication
+  * The creators of Cassandra are opinionated, believing that reads/writes should only happen on one partition - thus there is little support for distributed transactions
 * To resolve write conflicts, Cassandra will typically rely on last write wins, meaning very weak consistency.
-* Uses LSM Tree + SSTables, making it write-optimised

 ##### Source(s) and further reading: wide column store